-Set up and manage network address translation with Cloud NAT
+Set up and manage network address translation with Public NAT

-This page shows you how to configure and manage network address translation by using Cloud NAT.
-Before setting up Cloud NAT, read the Cloud NAT overview.
+This page describes how to set up and manage network address translation (NAT) by using Public NAT.
+Before setting up Public NAT, see the Public NAT overview.

 Limitations